M4RKUS28/EasyForm/docs/social_media/README_medium.md

   3. Action Generator Agent turns answers into executable “fill/select/click” steps.
 - **React Dashboard** lets me upload files, manage API tokens, and monitor form runs.
 All assets live in Cloud Storage and are indexed for retrieval.

-Running everything on Cloud Run means each asynchronous form workflow can scale independently while sharing the same codebase.
-The extension simply polls for status updates (`processing_step_1/2/3`) until actions are ready, then replays them inside the page.

 ## What Works Today